aldrinRamiro/rocket-events-project/README.md

 Made using Java, XML, and Firebase.
 Developed using Agile methodology

+Note: Does not run as API/Firebase keys have been removed from repo or have expired

 #### Worked on:
 - User Authentication
 - Getting phone location with GPS